brainheart/fitbit_dump/README.md

 ## Data Exported

-The script exports the following Fitbit data for each day:
+The script exports the following Fitbit data for each day (in this column order):
 - Date
-- Weight
-- Calories Burned
-- Steps
 - Sleep Start Time
 - Sleep Stop Time
 - Minutes Asleep
+- Steps
+- Calories Burned
+- Weight

 ## Setup